EfremE24/weather-api/README.md

 ### Health Check
 curl http://localhost:8080/health

+In the same terminal you ran the health check, you can use the program by using weather endpoints

 ### Weather Endpoint Examples
 curl "http://localhost:8080/weather?temp=72"

 curl "http://localhost:8080/weather?temp=-5"

 curl "http://localhost:8080/weather?temp=95"

-These commands will return messages describing weather conditionsfor the tempeartures you input.
+These commands will return messages describing weather conditions for the tempeartures you input.
 ## 4) Design Decisions

 - The project intentionally uses no database to remain minimal, stateless, and easy to containerize.